Mick Jones (Foreigner guitarist): Personal life

-Jones was married to socialite/writer Ann Dexter-Jones, mother of Mark, Samantha and Charlotte Ronson.
+Jones is married to socialite/writer/Jewellery designer Ann Dexter-Jones, mother of Mark, Samantha and Charlotte Ronson.
 He and Dexter-Jones have two children, Annabelle Dexter-Jones and Alexander Dexter-Jones.
-Married for nearly 25 years, they divorced in 2007.
-In 2017, the couple remarried.
-Jones also has two sons, Roman and Christopher Jones, from prior relationships.
+Married for nearly 25 years (1983–2007), they divorced in 2007.
+In March 2017, the couple remarried.
+Jones also has two sons, Roman Jones and Christopher Jones, from previous relationships.

+In February 2024, Jones revealed that he had been diagnosed with Parkinson's disease years back, citing this as his reason for not touring with Foreigner since 2023.

 Album producer credits

 In addition to the Foreigner albums, Jones has produced the following: